Urdhva lokas: Maharloka

 Above Dhruva, at the distance of ten million leagues, lies the sphere of saints, or Maharloka, the inhabitants of which dwell in it throughout a kalpa, or day of Brahma.

 Janaloka

 At twice that distance is situated Janaloka, where the Sanandana (Four Kumaras) and other pure-minded children of Brahma reside.

 Tapaloka

 At four times the distance, between the two last, lies the Tapaloka (the sphere of penance), inhabited by the immortal beings and deities called Vaibhrájas, who are highly knowledgeable, pure, and enlightened, whereby they can easily travel to the uppermost realm, Satyaloka, are unconsumable by fire of destruction during the dissolution of the universe.

 Satyaloka

 Satyaloka is the highest plane of consciousness or the highest of the heavenly realms.
 It is also called Brahmaloka, where Brahman and his consort, Maya Shakti, reside.
 It is six times the distance (or twelve crores, 120 million leagues) and is referred to as the sphere of truth, where all knowledge is available and the inhabitants never die or experience aging, illness, pain or anxiety.

+Relationship to the Trailokya and the Patalas

+The seven urdhvalokas are the upper half of a fourteen-world scheme, paired with seven descending pātālas - Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala, and Patala - inhabited by Daityas, Danavas, and Nagas.
+This fuller fourteen-world system is a later elaboration of the older and more basic Vedic division into three worlds, or trailokya: earth, atmosphere, and heaven.
+In this threefold scheme, Bhuloka, Bhuvarloka, and Svargaloka correspond respectively to the earth, the intermediate atmosphere, and heaven, while the remaining four urdhvalokas represent a later refinement extending the heavenly tier into successive gradations.

+Cosmographic interpretation

+Modern scholarship has approached the Puranic description of the ūrdhvalokas less as an arbitrary mythological catalogue and more as a structured cosmographic model, comparable in its internal logic to systems of projection used in classical geography and astronomy.
+This cosmography is closely bound up with Puranic astronomy (jyotishishastra), sharing both terminology and structural assumptions with that discipline.
+At the same time, scholars caution against conflating the Puranic and Vedic cosmographic material, which is concerned primarily with astronomical description, with later interpretive traditions that map the lokas onto the subtle body or psychosomatic centers - an association that belongs to a distinct, later interpretive layer rather than to the jyotiḥśāstra material itself.